exasol/cloud-storage-extension/doc/user_guide/user_guide.md

   in the Import SQL statement.
 Likewise, the default value is `iproc()` in the Export SQL statement.

+#### Import Optional Parameters

+The following are optional parameters for import statements.

+* ``CHUNK_SIZE`` - It specifies a file chunk size in bytes.
+The importer then will try to virtually splits a file into chunks with specified size, and imports each chunk in parallel.
+By default it is `67108864` (64MB).

 #### Export Optional Parameters

 These optional parameters only apply to the data export statements.